 The Friendly African Violet

-The African violet (Saintpaulia spp.) is one of the most satisfactory flowering plants for growing under lights, states David Trinklein of the University of Missouri.
+The African violet (Saintpaulia ionantha) is one of the most satisfactory flowering plants for growing under lights, states David Trinklein of the University of Missouri.
 Because the African violet requires fairly bright light, it will thrive and flower if it receives at least 16 hours per day of fluorescent lighting.
 The ideal amount of light is about 500 to 1,000 foot candles.

-The various species of philodendron are commonly grown in offices with fluorescent lighting because they can tolerate medium to low light.
+Philodendrons (Philodendron spp.), hardy in USDA zones 9 through 12, depending on the species, are commonly grown in offices with fluorescent lighting because they can tolerate medium to low light.
 Too little light (lower than 75 foot candles), however, will cause the philodendron's leaves to turn yellow and drop.
 Keep your philodendron's soil evenly moist, allowing it to dry out slightly between waterings.

 There are several varieties of dracaena plants that grow in fluorescent light, including the corn plant (Dracaena fragrans massangeana), dragon tree (Dracaena marginata) and Janet Craig dracaena (Dracaena deremensis 'Janet Craig'), all hardy in USDA zones 10 through 12.
 Dracaena will tolerate low artificial light, though it grows best in medium light (100 to 150 foot candles).
 Dracaena cannot tolerate sitting in water; keep your plant's soil on the dry side.

 - University of Hawaii: Growing Plants Indoors Under Supplemental Lighting